Live Updates arrow

 Owning our past, delivering a different future

-Southern Water is no exception and we don’t always get it right.
-We’ve had to confront where we've fallen short, be more open about the problems we’ve encountered, and take greater responsibility for putting things right.
+Across the UK, water companies are grappling with ageing infrastructure, growing environmental expectations, and the demands of climate change alongside a rising population.
+Southern Water is no different.
+We’ve had to confront where we've fallen short, be open about the problems we’ve encountered, and take responsibility for putting things right.

 We’ve been working hard to respond with real action, not just words.
 Step by step, we’ve been tackling challenges head-on, and making changes that are starting to show early but meaningful signs of improvement.
 We know this progress is only the beginning, and we are under no illusion about the scale of the work still ahead.

-Over the next 5 years, we’ll invest around £8.5 billion on the things you’ve told us matter most - improving services and the reliability of supplies, while investing more than ever to protect and restore the environment.
-The future of water must be cleaner, greener, and more resilient, and we know we have a significant responsibility in making that a reality.
+Over the next five years, we’re investing around £8.5 billion in the things that matter most: improving services, strengthening reliability, and protecting and restoring the environment.
+The future of water must be cleaner, greener and more resilient and we know we have a significant responsibility in making that a reality.

-We also understand that water is essential - to everyone's homes, our families, and our daily lives.
-That responsibility guides every decision we make.
-We know trust isn’t rebuilt through statements; it’s earned through consistent, visible progress.
-We won’t pretend that everything is fixed, because it isn’t.
+The water we provide is essential to every home and every family and that responsibility guides every decision we make.
+We know trust won’t be rebuilt through words, but through consistent, visible progress.
+We won’t pretend that everything’s fixed, because it isn’t.
 But each of us at Southern Water is committed to doing the hard work, being transparent about progress, and improving services for customers.

 Lawrence Gosden